jinchuntan/tenun/README.md

 ### AI layer (`lib/llm.ts`)
 A single helper, `generateJSONWithFallback()`, powers every AI feature:

-1. **OpenRouter first** — calls the configured model, requests strict JSON output, times out after 30s.
+1. **OpenRouter first.** Calls the configured model, requests strict JSON output, and times out after 30s.
-2. **Groq fallback** — on any OpenRouter error (HTTP 429/402/5xx, timeout, invalid JSON) or if no OpenRouter key is set.
+2. **Groq fallback.** Triggers on any OpenRouter error (HTTP 429/402/5xx, timeout, invalid JSON) or if no OpenRouter key is set.
-3. **Throws only if both fail.** Keys are read from `process.env` **server‑side only** — they never reach the browser.
+3. **Throws only if both fail.** Keys are read from `process.env` **server-side only**.
+They never reach the browser.

-Each route passes a `routeName` so the helper can pick the right per‑route model env var.
+Each route passes a `routeName` so the helper can pick the right per-route model env var.
 Output is validated with `isJsonParseable()` before being accepted.

-### Authentication (`middleware.ts` + `lib/supabase/*`)
+### Authentication (`middleware.ts` and `lib/supabase/*`)
-- Supabase handles Google OAuth. `middleware.ts` refreshes the session on every request and **redirects unauthenticated users away from `/dashboard`**.
-- If Supabase env vars are missing, `createClient()` returns `null` and middleware passes through — auth simply becomes a no‑op so the rest of the app still works.
+Supabase handles Google OAuth. `middleware.ts` refreshes the session on every request and **redirects unauthenticated users away from `/dashboard`**.
+If Supabase env vars are missing, `createClient()` returns `null` and middleware passes through, so auth simply becomes a no-op and the rest of the app still works.

 ### State management (`store/`)
-- Redux Toolkit with three slices: **auth**, **dashboard**, and **cv**.
-- An **autosave middleware** persists CV/dashboard edits.
-- Provided app‑wide via `components/providers/ReduxProvider.tsx`.
+Redux Toolkit with three slices: **auth**, **dashboard**, and **cv**.
+An **autosave middleware** persists CV and dashboard edits.
+Provided app-wide via `components/providers/ReduxProvider.tsx`.

 ### Deterministic engines (`lib/*-engine.ts`)
-The dashboard's analysis (career threads, pathways, skill gaps, atlas hubs, mentor/course matches, outreach drafts) is produced by **deterministic scoring engines** over seed data — fast, free, and reproducible.
-They use careful, non‑predictive language ("appears suitable", "based on your current profile").
+The dashboard's analysis (career threads, pathways, skill gaps, atlas hubs, mentor and course matches, outreach drafts) is produced by **deterministic scoring engines** over seed data.
+Fast, free, and reproducible.
+They use careful, non-predictive language ("appears suitable", "based on your current profile").

 ### AI vs deterministic boundary (the personalization layer)

 > **Tenun uses AI for personalized explanations, career search, CV assistance, mock interviews, and communication drafting.
 Factual marketplace records such as opportunities, mentors, courses, and atlas locations remain structured data to reduce hallucination risk.**

-The product principle is simple: **structured data for truth, AI for explanation, personalization, prioritization and writing.** AI never invents factual records.
+The product principle is simple: **structured data for truth, AI for explanation, personalization, prioritization, and writing.** AI never invents factual records.

-**AI‑generated (explanation / drafting only):**
+**AI-generated (explanation and drafting only):**
-- Career search & job detail (`/api/job-intent`, `/api/job-detail`)
+- Career search and job detail (`/api/job-intent`, `/api/job-detail`)
-- Resume parsing & CV generation/assistant (`/api/parse-resume`, `/api/generate-cv`, `/api/cv-assistant`)
+- Resume parsing and CV generation/assistant (`/api/parse-resume`, `/api/generate-cv`, `/api/cv-assistant`)
 - Mock interview (`/api/mock-interview`)
-- Tenun Guide — grounded strictly in `lib/site-guide-knowledge.ts` (`/api/site-guide`)
+- Tenun Guide, grounded strictly in `lib/site-guide-knowledge.ts` (`/api/site-guide`)
 - **Dashboard personalization layer (new):**
-  - `/api/personalize-dashboard-summary` — Summary tab narrative, why‑this‑archetype, strengths/risks, recommended‑path explanation, 30‑day plan, confidence note.
+  - `/api/personalize-dashboard-summary`: Summary tab narrative, why-this-archetype, strengths and risks, recommended-path explanation, 30-day plan, confidence note.
-  - `/api/personalize-pathway` — on‑demand "why it fits / what's hard / test in 30 days" for the **expanded** path only (not all five on load).
+  - `/api/personalize-pathway`: on-demand "why it fits / what's hard / test in 30 days" for the **expanded** path only (not all five on load).
-  - `/api/personalize-skill-gaps` — one short explanation per skill gap (why it matters / what to build / urgency). **Course names and links stay curated** in `lib/course-data.ts`.
+  - `/api/personalize-skill-gaps`: one short explanation per skill gap (why it matters, what to build, urgency). **Course names and links stay curated** in `lib/course-data.ts`.
-  - `/api/personalize-outreach` — drafts/improves outreach messages, grounded in profile + path + role + skill gaps + resume text.
-Never fabricates achievements; phrases missing experience honestly.
+  - `/api/personalize-outreach`: drafts or improves outreach messages grounded in profile, path, role, skill gaps, and resume text.
+Never fabricates achievements and phrases missing experience honestly.

-  All four are thin wrappers over `generateJSONWithFallback()` and append the shared **grounding rules** + locale directive from `lib/ai-prompt.ts`.
-Client fetchers, response types, and the sessionStorage cache live in `lib/personalization.ts`; the `DashboardPersonalizationProvider` (`components/dashboard/personalization-context.tsx`) fetches the summary once and lazily fetches pathway/skill‑gap explanations.
+  All four are thin wrappers over `generateJSONWithFallback()` and append the shared **grounding rules** plus locale directive from `lib/ai-prompt.ts`.
+Client fetchers, response types, and the sessionStorage cache live in `lib/personalization.ts`.
+The `DashboardPersonalizationProvider` (`components/dashboard/personalization-context.tsx`) fetches the summary once and lazily fetches pathway and skill-gap explanations.

-**Intentionally deterministic / seeded (the source of truth — never AI‑invented):**
+**Intentionally deterministic and seeded (the source of truth, never AI-invented):**
-- Career archetypes, the five pathway templates, required skills, roles, risks, timelines, trade‑offs (`lib/career-engine.ts`)
+- Career archetypes, the five pathway templates, required skills, roles, risks, timelines, and trade-offs (`lib/career-engine.ts`)
-- Opportunity listings, mentor profiles, atlas/career‑hub records, course/resource catalog, employer candidate data, salary ranges, application links, company/school names (the `lib/*-data.ts` seed files)
+- Opportunity listings, mentor profiles, atlas and career-hub records, course/resource catalog, employer candidate data, salary ranges, application links, and company/school names (the `lib/*-data.ts` seed files)

-**Fallback behavior.** Every AI personalization call returns `null` on failure (missing keys, rate‑limit, timeout, bad JSON).
-When that happens the dashboard renders the **deterministic** archetype, growth areas, pathway data, and curated courses exactly as before — the AI layer simply doesn't appear.
-The page never blocks on or crashes from an AI failure, and the summary is cached in `sessionStorage` (keyed by a profile/target‑job/locale fingerprint) so switching tabs doesn't re‑call the model.
+**Fallback behavior.** Every AI personalization call returns `null` on failure (missing keys, rate-limit, timeout, bad JSON).
+When that happens the dashboard renders the **deterministic** archetype, growth areas, pathway data, and curated courses exactly as before, and the AI layer simply doesn't appear.
+The page never blocks on or crashes from an AI failure, and the summary is cached in `sessionStorage` (keyed by a profile, target-job, and locale fingerprint) so switching tabs doesn't re-call the model.

 ### Rate limiting (`lib/rate-limit.ts`)
-Per‑route sliding‑window limits keyed by client IP (e.g. `site-guide`: 20/min, `parse-resume`: 5/min).
-Backed by Upstash Redis; **automatically disabled** when Upstash env vars are absent (dev‑friendly).
+Per-route sliding-window limits keyed by client IP (e.g. `site-guide`: 20/min, `parse-resume`: 5/min).
+Backed by Upstash Redis and **automatically disabled** when Upstash env vars are absent (dev-friendly).

-### Internationalization (`lib/i18n.ts` + `components/i18n/LanguageProvider.tsx`)
+### Internationalization (`lib/i18n.ts` and `components/i18n/LanguageProvider.tsx`)
-A lightweight, dependency‑free system — see [Internationalization](#internationalization-i18n) below.
+A lightweight, dependency-free system.
+See [Internationalization](#internationalization-i18n) below.

 ---

 ## Key user flows

-**Career search (home).** `app/page.tsx` → `POST /api/job-intent` `{ query, locale }` → 6 suggestions rendered as cards → clicking a card stores the suggestion in `sessionStorage` and routes to `/jobs/[slug]`.
+**Career search (home).** `app/page.tsx` calls `POST /api/job-intent` `{ query, locale }`, then renders 6 suggestions as cards.
+Clicking a card stores the suggestion in `sessionStorage` and routes to `/jobs/[slug]`.

-**Job detail.** `app/jobs/[slug]/page.tsx` reads the suggestion from `sessionStorage`, then `POST /api/job-detail` `{ title, context, locale }` for the skills / secret‑sauce / fit / gaps breakdown.
+**Job detail.** `app/jobs/[slug]/page.tsx` reads the suggestion from `sessionStorage`, then calls `POST /api/job-detail` `{ title, context, locale }` for the skills, secret-sauce, fit, gaps breakdown.

-**CV upload & parse.** Profile/upload page → `POST /api/extract-text` (PDF/DOCX → text) → `POST /api/parse-resume` (text → structured profile) → pre‑fills the profile/CV builder.
+**CV upload and parse.** Profile or upload page calls `POST /api/extract-text` (PDF/DOCX to text), then `POST /api/parse-resume` (text to structured profile), which pre-fills the profile and CV builder.

-**Tenun Guide.** The floating widget (`components/site-guide/TenunGuideWidget.tsx`) → `POST /api/site-guide` `{ message, history, locale, pageContext }`, answered strictly from `lib/site-guide-knowledge.ts`.
+**Tenun Guide.** The floating widget (`components/site-guide/TenunGuideWidget.tsx`) calls `POST /api/site-guide` `{ message, history, locale, pageContext }`, answered strictly from `lib/site-guide-knowledge.ts`.

 ---

 ## API routes

-All routes are POST, server‑side, rate‑limited by IP, and return JSON.
+All routes are POST, server-side, rate-limited by IP, and return JSON.
 They never expose API keys.

 | Route | Body | Returns |
 |---|---|---|